This is part of our ongoing series on everything to know about homebuying.

-The median U.S. sales price in May 2019 was $315,000, according to Realtor.com.
-If you’re trying to put together what’s believed to be the standard 20%, you’ll need $63,000 in savings before you can start shopping.
+The median sales price for homes in the United States was $293,349 as of June 30, 2021, according to Zillow.
+If you’re trying to put together what’s believed to be the standard 20% for a down payment, you’ll need to pull together at least $58,000 before you can start home shopping.

 Created during the Great Depression, the Federal Housing Administration is designed specifically to raise homeownership levels in the United States.
 Among its services are low-interest FHA loans, which require 3.5% down.
 There is no income cap to qualify, but you will need a reasonable debt-to-income ratio, and your credit score must be above 580.
 If your score is between 500-570, the FHA will want 10% down.
 FHA loans are offered through various lenders, so you’ll want to shop around.

 These major lenders offer mortgage options with low down payments for those who qualify (and they aren’t the only ones):

 Fannie Mae HomeReady® mortgage: The Fannie Mae HomeReady® mortgage is designed for low-income buyers.
 It requires a 3% down payment and a credit score of 620 or higher.

 Freddie Mac Home Possible® Advantage mortgage: These loans require 3% down and are geared toward low-income applicants, generally with credit scores of 620 or higher.

 Have a long commute because the only affordable places to live are out in the boonies?
 Some employers (typically larger ones, like governments, universities and big companies) assist employees in their purchase of a home closer to where they work.

 If you’re a veteran, active-duty, member of the National Guard and Reserves, or surviving spouse, let us first say thank you for your service.
 There are loan programs to show appreciation for your efforts too.